rust-lang/book/src/ch03-05-control-flow.md

 Before the loop, we declare a variable named `counter` and initialize it to `0`.
 Then we declare a variable named `result` to hold the value returned from the loop.
-On every iteration of the loop, we add `1` to the `counter` variable, and then check whether the counter is equal to `10`.
+On every iteration of the loop, we add `1` to the `counter` variable, and then check whether the `counter` is equal to `10`.
 When it is, we use the `break` keyword with the value `counter * 2`.
 After the loop, we use a semicolon to end the statement that assigns the value to `result`.
-Finally, we print the value in `result`, which in this case is 20.
+Finally, we print the value in `result`, which in this case is `20`.

 #### Loop Labels to Disambiguate Between Multiple Loops

 If you have loops within loops, `break` and `continue` apply to the innermost loop at that point.
-You can optionally specify a *loop label* on a loop that we can then use with `break` or `continue` to specify that those keywords apply to the labeled loop instead of the innermost loop.
+You can optionally specify a *loop label* on a loop that you can then use with `break` or `continue` to specify that those keywords apply to the labeled loop instead of the innermost loop.
 Loop labels must begin with a single quote.
 Here’s an example with two nested loops:

 ```rust
 {{#rustdoc_include ../listings/ch03-common-programming-concepts/no-listing-32-5-loop-labels/src/main.rs}}